 They must complete the following details on form SSP1:

-- the last day that they were/are liable to pay SSP, and
+- the first day they were/are no longer liable to pay SSP, and

 - the reason why SSP entitlement has/is ending